Median Filter

 Parameters

-Window length - sliding window length
+Window length — length of the sliding window

-5 (by default) | positive scalar integer
+5 (by default) | a positive scalar integer

 Algorithms